apache/shardingsphere/docs/document/content/dev-manual/data-source.en.md

 ### Notice

-When you use the Apollo loader, you need to add the corresponding apollo pom dependency, currently available at version `1.9.0`, as follows:
+When you use the Apollo driver url provider, you need to add the corresponding apollo pom dependency, currently available at version `1.9.0`, as follows:

 ```xml
 <dependency>